 To help children in Ghanaian Villages who struggle with learning English, GMH has developed a Summer Reading Camp.
 This one week concentrated reading experience provides each child with five new books to practice their new reading skills.
-Using US and Ghanaian volunteers, each child experiences a caring, encouraging environment where learning becomes a pleasure.
+Using the US and Ghanaian volunteers, each child experiences a caring, encouraging environment where learning becomes a pleasure.

 Our reading camps serve a dual purpose.
 While teaching children to read we can use the opportunity to train Ghanaian teachers.
 One day is set aside before each reading camp for teacher training.
 Public school teachers have very few resources and the training day provides both physical and intellectual resources as well as encouragement for teachers.